Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Jackson nodded.
 "The…" she paused and addressed Coombes.
 "How much do they know?"

 "It’s *bad* news," Coombes explained.
 "Daar’s people are older than us.
 They know even more than we do.
-The Enemy can’t just...swagger down there and destroy them like they tried to do with you.
+The Enemy can’t just... swagger down there and destroy them like they tried to do with you.
 If they decided to strike now, they must think they’ve already won."

 Yan sat on his tail like he did when there was Big Thinking to be done.
 "Daar Stone-Back is friend to my tribe.
 His tribe in trouble, need help.
 And…we not able to help Sky-Friends."